Mirza Mehdi Khan Astarabadi: Works

-He was the author of historical books such as Tarikh-e-Jahangoshay-e-Naderi (History of Nadir Shah's Wars), which is a book studied in the Yale University and has this presentation : « Tarikh-i Nadiri.
+He was the author of historical books such as Tarikh-e Jahangosha-ye Naderi (History of Nadir Shah's Wars), which is a book studied in the Yale University and has this presentation : « Tarikh-i Nadiri.
 A history of Nadir shah Afshar, who ruled Iran from 1736 to 1747, written in Persian by Mahdi Khan Astarabadi (d.
 1759), his secretary and court historian ».
 This book was also the object of research in 1996 by United States Naval Academy.
 Mirza Mehdi Khan also wrote "Dareh Nadareh" and "A Persian Guide to the Turkish Language" in 1759 with an introduction of Sir Gerard Clauson.

 In 1768, King Christian VII of Denmark visited England.
-He took with him the book of Nader Shah, written by Mirza Mehdi Khan Astarabadi and asked Sir William Jones (1746-1794), orientalist and specialist in the history of old India, to translate it into French.
+He took with him the book of Nader Shah, written by Mirza Mehdi Khan Astarabadi and asked Sir William Jones (1746–1794), orientalist and specialist in the history of old India, to translate it into French.
 This, in turn, led to the publication of the (not entirely accurate) book, "Histoire de Nader Chah", in 1770.
 This translation by William Jones was then later translated into German and Georgian.